seamplex/feenox/examples/modal.md

 boundary condition).
 All it has to do is to print the fundamental frequency.

-To find the length $\ell_1$, FeenoX is sucessively called from a Python driving script called [`fork.py`](https://github.com/seamplex/feenox/blob/main/examples/fork.py).
+To find the length $\ell_1$, FeenoX is successively called from a Python driving script called [`fork.py`](https://github.com/seamplex/feenox/blob/main/examples/fork.py).
 This script uses Gmsh's Python API to create the CAD and the mesh of the